The Lion, The Witch and The Wardrobe

 The production, which took place in the Main Hall, was a culmination of six weeks of intensive work and was a real team effort from everyone involved.
 The pupils who were in the cast and Production team worked tirelessly to perfect the show and they were brilliantly supported by the Directors and the staff who helped with artwork, costumes, front of house and backstage.

-Head of Drama Mr Matt King-Sayce said: “It was a real pleasure to engage so many pupils, both onstage and backstage in our first live production in almost two years.
+Director of Drama Mr Matt King-Sayce said: “It was a real pleasure to engage so many pupils, both onstage and backstage in our first live production in almost two years.
 The three performances of ‘The Lion, The Witch and The Wardrobe’ were incredibly well-received by over 700 people.

 “The camaraderie and support they offered each other led them to stage a performance they should be incredibly proud of.”